supabase/wrappers/docs/bigquery.md

    ```
    table '(select * except(props), to_json_string(props) as props from `my_project.my_dataset.my_table`)'
    ```

+   **Note**: When using subquery in this option, full qualitified table name must be used.

 - `location` - Source table location, optional.
 Default is 'US'.
 - `rowid_column` - Primary key column name, optional for data scan, required for data modify